Just-Roma/DorkingDB/README.md

 ### Cheatsheet:
 General info:
-  - The same query can return different results: The sequence can be different.
-Not sure about the equality of sets, will check later.
+  - The same query might return different results: The sequence and amount of results can be different.
+It seems to depend on how many were found, if there are only few, then results shall be the same.
+  - It looks like the inurl: operator is not supported.
+There is a chance though that it has some unusual name.

 Operator site:
-Does not accept * wildcard but searches in subdomains.
+Does not accept * wildcard (neither in subdomains nor in path).
+Searches in subdomains: Eg site:google<span>.<span>com would return www<span>.<span>google<span>.<span>com, support<span>.<span>google<span>.<span>com, etc.

 Operator filetype:
 Returns results for at least some extensions (eg pdf, txt, zip).
 It either does not recognize or blocks requests for some extensions (eg csv).